 In the following paragraphs, I’ll attempt to give you a glimpse into the heart of one who has been betrayed.
 Please don’t feel like you are unable to help a friend just because you haven’t experienced what she is going through.
 None of my close friends in Australia experienced adultery, but God used them in amazing ways to help me.
 Their love was a balm to my broken heart.

 Today I’ll share three things your friend is feeling, and three ways you can help her cope with these feelings.
-Next week I’ll share more practical ways you can encourage her.
+In Part Two, I’ll share more practical ways you can encourage her.

 One: She feels INTENSE emotional pain.